 In 1985, a bond trader named Warren Mosler started a company called Consulier Industries.
 Consulier Industries introduced a lightweight, mid-engined car named "Consulier GTP".
 The main idea behind Consulier was to create a performance car, the relied on being lightweight, rather than high power, much like Lotus.

-The Consulier GTP is what started it all, the world’s production car with no structural metal.
-It used a fiberglass monocoque chassis, and the series 2 used a carbon fiber / kevlar body.
+The Consulier GTP is what started it all, the worlds production car with no structural metal.
+It utilized a fiberglass monocoque chassis, and the series 2 used a carbon fiber / kevlar body.
 This made the Consulier extremely lightweight, the Series 1 weighed in around 2,200 lbs (998 kg).
 To help keep the weight down the Series 1 Consulier GTP was equipped with a Chrysler Turbo 2.2L, which was sourced from the Dodge Daytona.

 The GTP was criticized for being so hideous, but regardless of looks, it would prove to be highly successful at the race track.
-The Consulier won many races until it was banned by the sanctioning body IMSA in 1991.
+The Consulier won many races, until it was banned by the sanctioning body IMSA in 1991.

 - 0 - 60: 5 seconds